 Secured personal loans and car loans

-You will need to be over the age 18, you will generally need a good credit rating (especially if you are applying with the big banks) and you will need to be earning some sort of income.
-You may also need to be a permanent Australian resident or citizen.
+You will need to be over the age 18, earning a stable income and generally have a good credit rating (especially if you are applying with the big banks) to be eligible.
+You will also need to be a permanent Australian resident or citizen.
 Some banks accept the pension or Centrelink payments as income for secured personal loans, such as Commonwealth Bank and Westpac.
 There may also be a minimum income you need to earn before you can be approved.

-There are also eligibility requirements for the vehicle or other asset you are using as security.
-If it is for a car loan then the car generally needs to be new, or some lenders will finance a used car that is less than five years old.
+There may also be eligibility requirements for the vehicle or other asset you are using as security.
+With a car loan, the car generally needs to be new, although some lenders will finance a used car that is less than five years old, or meets any other eligibility criteria.
 If you are using a different asset, such as a house or boat, then the lender will likely have eligibility requirements for that as well.
-Some lenders also accept things like jewellery as security, so shop around and see what’s available.
+Some lenders may also accept things like jewellery as security, so shop around and see what’s available.

-As these types of loans are generally more risky to the lender than other loans, such as secured loans, the eligibility criteria is generally stricter.
+As this type of loan is generally more risky to the lender than a secured loan, the eligibility criteria will generally also be stricter.
 As with secured loans, you will need to be over the age of 18 and be a permanent Australian resident or citizen.
 You will likely need to have a good credit rating and not have too many open credit accounts, as this may be seen as potential debt by a lender.
-There will usually be some sort of income requirements as well, and your personal finances may affect the loan amount you’re offered.
+There will usually be some sort of income requirement as well and your personal finances may affect the loan amount you’re offered.

-Payday lenders generally offer fast approval and are generally more flexible with their eligibility criteria.
+Payday lenders generally offer fast approval and are more flexible with their eligibility criteria.
 Most often you will just need to be receiving a regular income into your bank account, be over the age of 18 and be a permanent Australian resident.
-While they may check your credit file, they focus more on your ability to pay back the loan amount rather than any defaults or listings.
+While the lender may check your credit file, it will focus more on your ability to pay back the loan amount rather than any defaults or listings.

 When you’re considering your personal loan options you need to consider your own personal needs and situation.
 As already mentioned, each time you apply for a loan the application will appear on your credit file.
 This means it’s very important to choose the right loan to save you from having to make multiple loan applications.
 These are some questions to ask yourself to help you find the right type of loan: